 Grating the Potatoes

-- Peel the cold potatoes and rub through the large holes of a box grater onto a baking sheet or tray (the food processor does not work well here).
-Toss lightly with a sprinkling of salt (try 1/2 teaspoon) and pepper (try 1/4 teaspoon), leaving them loosely massed; set aside until time to sauté.
+- Toss potatoes lightly with a sprinkling of salt (try ½ teaspoon) and pepper (try ¼ teaspoon), leaving them loosely massed; set aside until time to cook the galette.

 - Heat half of the clarified butter in a 10-inch non-stick skillet over medium heat.
 When hot, add grated potatoes.
-Sauté over medium heat for 10 to 15 minutes, pressing the potatoes together lightly with a spatula, until the bottom has crusted and browned.
-Flip onto a plate; add remaining clarified butter and slide galette back into pan; sauté to brown the other side, about 10 minutes.
+Cook over medium heat for 10 to 15 minutes, pressing the potatoes together lightly with a spatula, until the bottom has crusted and browned.
+Flip onto a plate; add remaining clarified butter and slide galette back into pan.
+Cook for another 10 to 15 minutes or until crispy and golden brown.
 Cut into serving pieces.
 Yield: 4 servings.
-(See Tips 2 and 3)
+(See Tips 4 and 5)

 Chula’s Expert Tips